tedhyu/Auto-Quer-ect/README.md

 Data Pipeline:
 ![Pipeline](https://imgur.com/cJtaUBu.png)

+##Environment Setup
+Install and configure AWS and the open-source tool and setup an AWS EMR cluster.
+At launch time, emr-5.30.0 version was used.
+It comes with Python version 3.7.6, pyspark version 2.4.5-amzn-0 and Zeppelin 0.8.2.

 ## Dataset
 Common Crawl Dataset, WARC data:  https://commoncrawl.org/the-data/

+##Repository Structure and Run Instructions
+./athena/ contains instructions on how to query common crawl data with AWS Athena .
+./frontend/ contains the main.py spark script to launch spark jobs using the output from athena query

 ## Engineering challenges
 Common Crawl Dataset contains 50 PetaBytes of data.
 The navigation of thie data lake with metadata is a challenge.
 Optimizing Spark so that there is efficient scaling with increased cluster size.